aymericzip/intlayer/docs/en-GB/packages/intlayer/getEnumerationContent.md

 - **Invalid Keys:**

   - The function assumes that all keys in `enumerationContent` are valid and parsable as conditions.
-Invalid or improperly formatted keys may lead to unexpected behavior.
+Invalid or improperly formatted keys may lead to unexpected behaviour.

 - **TypeScript Enforcement:**
   - The function ensures that the `Content` type is consistent across all keys, allowing for type safety in the retrieved content.